hi-aryan/social-network/usefulSHELL.md

 * browse the website on mobile!
 It's shit!! ("course information" for each courses/course/id is below the actual reviews??)
 * fix color hierarchy in posts!! color of questions and stuff should be lighter than title and so on! (check twitter! https://x.com/heysatya_/status/1952975293590958444 )
 * fix the autocomplete
-* add a random name generator for username on register (reddit-type names)
 * autofill login (and maybe register? but then maybe it's not as obvious that only @kth.se mails are allowed??) with @kth.se so users only need to type the first part on login
 * fix the 'remember me' or delete it!
 * change questions in post!